-Mums are a late-season blooming flower and a beautiful autumn flower.
-While you may still be mourning the end of summer bloom season, it’s time to get excited about fall and start growing mums!
+Hardy mums are a late-season blooming flower and are beautiful for the autumn season.
+While you may still be mourning the end of the summer bloom season, it’s time to get excited about fall and start growing mums!

 Late summer is typically when other plants stop blooming, but fall is when mums shine!
 Mums are like the poinsettias of fall and rely on a set amount of light to begin blooming.
-Chrysanthemums don’t start to set buds until night and can last about ten hours.
+In fact, chrysanthemums don’t start to set flower buds until night and can last about ten hours.

 What do I need to know about growing mums?

-Mums thrive for about six to ten weeks, and they survive well in colder weather.
-As the weather starts to cool down, these flowers will start to intensify with their colors and continue to bloom until the first frost.
+Fall mums thrive for about six to ten weeks, and they survive well in colder weather.
+As the weather starts to cool down, these flowers will start to intensify with their colors and continue to bloom until the first hard frost.